isomerpages/govtech-life-covid/_covid/resiliencebudget.md

 2. All measures in the Solidarity Budget summarised in an <a href='https://www.singaporebudget.gov.sg/docs/default-source/budget_2020/download/pdf/fy2020_solidarity_infographic.pdf' target='_blank'>infographic</a>.

+3. <a href='https://www.singaporebudget.gov.sg/budget_2020/solidarity-budget/solidarity-budget-statement' target='_blank'>Full transcript</a> of the Solidarity Budget speech with Annexes of the various grants and schemes.

-3. A <a href='https://www.gov.sg/article/solidarity-budget-2020-more-support-for-workers-during-the-circuit-breaker-phase' target='_blank'>recap</a> of what workers can receive from the latest Solidarity Budget, as well as from the earlier announced Unity, Budget & Resilience Budget.
+4. A <a href='https://www.gov.sg/article/solidarity-budget-2020-more-support-for-workers-during-the-circuit-breaker-phase' target='_blank'>recap</a> of what workers can receive from the latest Solidarity Budget, as well as from the earlier announced Unity, Budget & Resilience Budget.